wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Changelog ==

 = 2.4 =
+Updated registration process for the plugin.

+= 2.4 =
-Bug fix for the link to detailed nutritional informatio.
+Bug fix for the link to detailed nutritional information.

 = 2.3 =
 Nutritional information is now contained on the blog improving speed and reliability